College Credit Plus

 Applying student must submit the following materials to Student Services by the deadlines listed above.

-- CC+ application for admission, completed in full (Applications are available at OHIO Chillicothe or at your high school guidance office.
+- CC+ application for admission link here, completed in full (Applications are also available at OHIO Chillicothe or at your high school guidance office).

 - Official high school transcript sent directly from your school.